mrinalrajl/study-synergy-loop/README.md

 ```

 ## About
-This project is a sample created with LoveableAI.
+This project creafted with LoveableAI , Amazon Q , Groq Cloud.
 You can modify and extend it as needed for your own learning or development goals.

----